We recognise that managing fisheries and marine resources works best when it is in the hands of local communities.

 The local management association adopted the name "Teariake", which means "to love the sea" in Malagasy, and is establishing temporary fishery closures and conducting educational outreach to raise awareness of the threats of destructive fishing.
 Establishing an LMMA in an urban setting such as Morombe as opposed to a remote rural area such as Velondriake presents its own unique challenges, particularly as a result of the erosion of traditional power structures.
 We are working with the Teariake Association to develop new communications and strategies to overcome these challenges.

-With extensive mangrove forests, much of the traditional fishing is focused on crab and shrimp.
+With extensive mangrove forests much of the traditional fishing in the region is focused on crab and shrimp.
 The area's first community led fisheries management efforts started in 2011 with the closure of three mangrove reserves around the villages of Belo sur Mer and Antanimanimbo.
-This process was spearheaded by the local management association caledd "Be Andriaky", which means "to grow up with the sea" in Malagasy, and following the success of these initial closures, reserves have been replicated and established in villages further north of Belo sur Mer towards Morondava.
+Following the success of these initial closures, reserves have been replicated and established in villages further north of Belo sur Mer towards Morondava.

 Located off Madagascar's west coast near Maintirano, the remote Barren Isles archipelago harbours vast fringing reefs and seagrass beds that have been identified as a national conservation priority and, until recently, have been relatively unexploited.
 However, over the last few decades, traditional migrant fishers originating from southwest Madagascar have begun targeting the region's abundant populations of sharks, sea cucumbers and pelagic fish.
 This migration has led to conflicts with local fishers, who have long considered the islands to be sacred places not meant for habitation.